gpuweb/gpuweb/design/ErrorHandling.md

 The tab is in the background, and one device is using a lot of resources.
  - The browser chooses to lose the heavier device.
     - `device.lost` resolves, message = recovering device resources
-    - (App calls `createDevice` on any adapter, but it doesn't resolve yet.)
+    - (App calls `requestDevice` on any adapter, but it doesn't resolve yet.)
  - Later, the browser might choose to lose the smaller device too.
     - `device.lost` resolves, message = recovering device resources
-    - (App calls `createDevice` on any adapter, but it doesn't resolve yet.)
+    - (App calls `requestDevice` on any adapter, but it doesn't resolve yet.)
  - Later, the tab is brought to the foreground.
-    - Both `createDevice` Promises resolve.
+    - Both `requestDevice` Promises resolve.
       (Unless the adapter was lost, in which case they would have rejected.)

 A page begins loading in a tab, but then the tab is backgrounded.
  - On load, the page attempts creation of a device.
-    - `createDevice` Promise will resolve.
+    - `requestDevice` Promise will resolve.

 A device's adapter is physically unplugged from the system (but an integrated GPU is still available).
  - The same adapter, or a new adapter, is plugged back in.